CryptoRekt/electrum-xvg-tor/README.md

 2.)
 GETTING STARTED WITH WINDOWS
 ---------------------------------------------

-#download this repo as a zip and extract it to where you would like it to run from.
+#download this repo as a zip and extract it to where you would like it to run from:
 https://github.com/vergecurrency/electrum-xvg/archive/master.zip

 #download python 2.7 for windows here: